This program will be delivered online (OA, OS, OR) for the Summer and Fall 2021 semesters.

 Students must attain a PGPA and/or a CGPA of 2.0 or better in each semester and pass the necessary prerequisite courses to progress through the program.
 To qualify for graduation, students must pass all courses, attain a CGPA of 2.0 or better and complete course requirements within the prescribed timelines.

-The following tuition and fees are based on a full-time course load.
-The total cost for tuition and fees may vary depending on the number of courses taken during a period.
+The following fees are based on a two-semester full course load structure.
+Fees for part-time programs will be assessed based on the number of courses taken within a semester.

 Books and supplies*